If you are unhappy with the home health or hospice care you are receiving, you should take the following steps:

 Be informed of the hospice's ownership status and its affiliation with any entities to whom the patient is referred.

-Be informed of the procedure they can follow to lodge complaints with the hospice organization about the care that is, or fails to be, furnished, and regarding a lack of respect for property.
+Be informed of the procedure they can follow to lodge complaints with the hospice organization about the current care or lack of care, and regarding a lack of respect for property.

 Know about the disposition of such complaints.